-- One of our technicians will return to the room to go over your post-operative instructions in detail.
+- Next, one of our ophthalmic technicians will return to the room to go over your post-operative instructions in detail.
 All of these instructions will be verbally reviewed and given to you in written form, so don’t worry about being nervous and forgetting what we tell you.
 If the person driving you to your appointment will be staying with you after your treatment, it is a good idea for them to join you to listen to these instructions.

-- The technician will be putting drops in your eyes and cleaning the area around your lids and lashes with a cleansing solution to prepare you for your treatment.
+- The ophthalmic technician will be putting drops in your eyes and cleaning the area around your lids and lashes with a cleansing solution to prepare you for your treatment.

-- The technician will assist to the laser bed, position you under the laser, and make sure you are comfortable.
+- The technician will assist you to the laser bed, position you under the laser, and make sure you are comfortable.

 - We then tape a shield over one eye while we work on the other – this makes it much easier for you to concentrate on the fixation light that helps keep your eye aligned.

-- If you are having OptiLASIK (all-laser, blade-free LASIK), you will start your treatment on the WaveLight FS200 Laser, which is the one we use to make the corneal flaps.
+- If you are having OptiLASIK (all-laser, blade-free LASIK), you will start your treatment on the WaveLight FS200 Laser, which is the laser we use to make the corneal flaps.
 This process takes about 30 seconds per eye.
 During this time, Dr. Mozayeni immobilizes the eye with a special device that creates a pressure feeling.
 Next the Dr. Mozayeni will use the Allegretto Eye-Q Laser to reshape your cornea.

-- You will remain comfortable on the bed and he technician swivel the bed to align you under the Allegretto Eye-Q Laser.
+- You will remain comfortable on the bed and he technician will swivel the bed to align you under the Allegretto Eye-Q Laser.
 You will hear how the laser sounds as the technician performs a calibration before Dr. Mozayeni begins.
 We start by keeping the eyelids open for you with a device you will not feel at all.
 Remember that your eyes are numb so you will not feel anything during this part.
 Many people don’t realize that when your eyes are numb, you don’t feel the need to blink!

 4. After a few seconds of rinsing with saline, the procedure is now over.
 If the other eye is scheduled to be done that will happen next.
 You can expect this entire process for both eyes to take about ten minutes, after which Dr. Mozayeni will use an eye microscope and check to make sure that everything looks perfect before you head home.
-One of our staff members will escort you out of the laser suite and into a room where your eyes will be covered with clear plastic shields to protect them.
-You are then ready to go home for a nap.
+One of our team members will escort you out of the laser suite and into a room where your eyes will be covered with clear plastic shields to protect them.
+You are then ready to go home for a nice, long nap.